lipsia-fmri/vini/README.md

 # How-to

-## Open an image
+## Open an image from the terminal
 You can open images directly from the terminal, using

-        vini -in data.nii
+        vini data.nii

-Alternatively, you can click in the menu on file / open image or hit "o".
+Alternatively, you can also use *vini -in data.nii* or just run *vini*  and click in the menu on file / open image or hit "o".

+## Open a numpy array directly from python
+You can open any 2D/3D/4D numpy arrays from within python

+        import vini
+	import numpy as np
+	array_one = np.random.rand(20,20,20,20)
+	vini.show(array_one)

+Note that you can view as many arrays as you want, just call *vini.show(array_one, array_two, ...)*.

 ## Clicking and slicing